supertypo/simply-kaspa-indexer/README.md

           - tx_in_previous_outpoint:          Used for identifying wallet address of sender
           - tx_in_signature_script
           - tx_in_sig_op_count
-          - tx_in_block_time:                 Excluding this will increase load for populating adress-/scripts_transactions
           - tx_out_amount
           - tx_out_script_public_key:         Excluding both this and script_public_key_address will disable adress-/scripts_transactions
           - tx_out_script_public_key_address: Excluding this, scripts_transactions to be populated instead of adresses_transactions
-          - tx_out_block_time
 ```